project-dy/Anime4K-Encoder/README.md

 - I deprecated the NVENC since it butchers enormoulsy the quality of the video, even on high bitrates, and for that occasion just use x264.

 ## Benchmarks
-Absolutely not a scientific test, done on a Ryzen 5 3600
+Absolutely not a scientific test, done on a Ryzen 5 3600, GTX 1050ti

 x264 | Fast | B+B = 0.9 Speed (12-14 fps)
 x265 | Fast | B+B = 0.4 Speed (5-8 Fps)